hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 ### Kafka

-* * Scalability, resilience and loose coupling
+* * Scalable, resilient and loosely coupled
-* * Higher operational complexity
+* * More operational complexity

 ### Rate Limiting

-* * Infrastructure protection and monetization
+* * Protects infrastructure and supports monetization
-* * Aggressive limits may hurt user experience
+* * Can hurt user experience if limits are too aggressive

 ### Event Driven Architecture

-* * Highly scalable and resilient
+* * Highly scalable and flexible
 * * Eventual consistency between systems

 ---

 ## Conclusion

-This architecture provides a scalable marketplace integration platform where brands integrate once and communicate with many marketplaces.
+I think this architecture is a good fit for a marketplace integration platform.

+Brands integrate once and can communicate with many marketplaces through a single platform.

-The combination of API Gateway, OAuth2, JWT, rate limiting, observability and Kafka creates a resilient platform that can process large volumes of product, inventory and order data while remaining flexible and extensible.
+The combination of API Gateway, OAuth2, JWT, rate limiting, observability and Kafka provides a scalable and resilient foundation while still allowing the platform to evolve over time.